Sport Psychology Tactics - How Brainspotting Can Help Athletes Improve Their Performance

 Part III.
 Positive Athlete Mental Health Translates To Peak Mental Performance

 I’ve been fortunate to be able to work with high level athletes who have trusted me to help them achieve the psychological performance they desire.
 However, there is no doubt that it took a tremendous amount of courage on their part to come see me because of the stigma associated with seeing a mental health counselor.
-This process has become even more difficult for athletes due to how a significant portion of the sport psychology industry claims that mental performance is different then mental health.
+This process has become even more difficult for athletes due to how a significant portion of the sport psychology industry claims that mental performance is different than mental health.
 I contend that mental health and mental performance are one in the same.
-We need to move away from the notion that athletes are weak if they consider seeking this type of assistance.
+We need to move away from the notion that athletes are weak if they consider seeking this type of assistance or that these are separate issues.
+If an athlete has a physical injury, this prevents them from being able to be the best version of themselves during competition.
+Why would we view the mind any differently?

 Note To Reader: